 - High touch point surfaces within outlets will be sanitized once an hour.

-- We have temporarily suspended accepting re-usable cups, china or cutlery. $.25 disposable cup fee will not be charged.
+- We have suspended accepting re-usable cups, china or cutlery. $.25 disposable cup fee will not be charged.

 - All food handling staff to wear gloves & masks.